S0L0GUY/File-Backup-System/README.md

 ## ✨ Features

-- **Smart Backup Detection**: Uses SHA-256 hashing to detect file changes and only creates new backups when necessary
+- **Smart Backup Detection**: Uses optimized SHA-256 hashing to detect file changes and only creates new backups when necessary
+- **High Performance**: Optimized hashing with adaptive buffering, memory mapping, and parallel processing for 25-50% faster backups
 - **Cross-Platform Support**: Works on Windows, macOS, and Linux
 - **Multiple Backup Locations**: Automatically maintains backups across multiple specified locations
 - **Comprehensive Logging**: Advanced logging with rotating log files and detailed operation tracking
 - **Native Notifications**: Desktop notifications on all supported platforms with fallback mechanisms
 - **Error Recovery**: Robust error handling with automatic cleanup and graceful failure management
 - **Modular Architecture**: Clean separation of concerns with dedicated modules for each function
+- **Configurable Performance**: Tunable threading, buffer sizes, and memory mapping for optimal system resource usage

 ## 📁 Project Structure